Michaudsr/SEI-PROJECT-1/readme.md

     }
 ```
   ## Dom Events
-  I set various thinds in the eventlistener, including the computer paddle, the key press and release event, the set interval for the gameloop, and the context of the canvas.
+  In the eventlistener, I set various lines of code, setAttribute( for canvas context), handlers, the gameloop variable, and declaring the computer paddle, the key press and release event, the set interval for the gameloop, and the context of the canvas.
   ```JS
   document.addEventListener('DOMContentLoaded', () => {
   gameScreen = document.getElementById('gamescreen');//canvas